CreLox/CELESTAPowerLog/README.md

 6. Parameters in ``LogLaserPower.ps1`` and ``reconstitutePulse.m`` are closely related.
 If you change a parameter in a script, you may need to consider changing the related parameter in the other script.
 # Acknowledgement
-I would like to give my special thanks to Dr. Iain Johnson from Lumencor, Inc. for detailed explanations of terminology involved.
+I would like to give my special thanks to the technical support team (especially Iain Johnson and Glennon Fagan) from Lumencor, Inc. for their explanations of terminology.